Imagine our blue planet Earth being observed by other planets far, far away in another galaxy… Does it ring a bell?

 “Detect and measure the condition of bridges nationwide”

-Governmental agencies are searching ways to cut down on inspection costs of vast areas, or great number of assets.
+Governmental agencies, also global corporations are searching ways to cut down on inspection costs of vast areas, or great number of assets.
 Instead of expensive manual ad hoc inspections during years, AI could give a global view quicker, more precise and more cost-effective at the end.

 Sustainable business governed by AI?

 37% of climate and environment-related technologies worldwide are originating from the EU.
-All accurately executed ‘green’ projects by the book, but with a success rate of 11.6 % *2
+All accurately executed ‘green’ projects by the book, but with a success rate of 11.6 % *2.
+Smarter and cost-effective instruments delivering relevant insights are required.

 The climate needs smarter and stronger ‘breakthrough’ instruments and insights to change course towards the ‘Paris’ agreement.
 AI has started just to do that